Video Tip Sheet/Checklist: Preparation and Presentation

 - Be conscious of large or dangling accessories that could interfere with the video, audio or any auto-closed captioning.

 It can be fun to include music in your video, particularly if speaking parts are non-existent or limited.
-Any music files used must be royalty-free.
+Any music files used must be copyright-free and royalty-free.
 There are many sources for royalty-free music, though some charge by the file or on a subscription basis.
-Some of the better free sources are:
+Some of the better free music sources are:

 - Free Music Archive (FMA website) is about the best known, lots of files to choose from;